Megaupload founder refused bail in New Zealand

 The site boasted having a billion users and as much as 4 percent of all Internet traffic.
 Prosecutors say Dotcom personally made $115,000 a day from the business in 2010.

-The judge said he could not assess whether the United States had a strong enough case against Dotcom or whether he had a good defense.
+The judge said he could not assess whether the United States had a strong enough case against Dotcom or whether he had a good defence.

-"All I can says is that there appears to be an arguable defense at least in respect of the breach of copyright charges," McNaughton wrote.
+"All I can says is that there appears to be an arguable defence at least in respect of the breach of copyright charges," McNaughton wrote.

 A group of Dotcom's supporters left the court dejected and refused to talk to media.